aspectran/aspectran/README.md

 The following packages based on the `com.aspectran.core` package exist to support various execution environments.

-* `com.aspectran.console`: Provides an interface for executing commands in an application built with Aspectran
+* `com.aspectran.shell`: Provides an interactive shell to run Aspectran's Translets from the command line
 * `com.aspectran.embed`: Provides the ability to embed Aspectran in other Java applications
 * `com.aspectran.web`: Provides overall functionality for building web applications within a web application container
 * `com.aspectran.with.jetty`: Supports for building standalone Web application that is built-in Jetty server